-- 1. In Setup, enter Identity in the Quick Find box, and then click Identity Verification. - 2.
-Under Session Security Level Policies, raise the session security level to high assurance, or block users. - Reports and Dashboards-Controls access to reports and dashboards.
-This setting is also available on the Reports and Dashboards Access Policies page.
-You can change this setting in either location. - Manage Encryption Keys-Controls access to the Platform Encryption page, the Certificate and Key Management Setup page, and the TenantSecret object. - Manage Auth.
-Providers-Controls access to the Auth.
-Providers page, the User Details Setup page, and the AuthProvider object. - Manage Certificates-Controls access to the Certificate and Key Management Setup page, Single Sign-On Settings Setup page, and the Certificate object. - Manage Connected Apps-Controls access to the Connected Apps Setup pages and to creating Connected Apps through the App Manager Setup page. - Manage IP Addresses-Controls access to the Network Access Setup page. - Manage Login Access Policies-Controls access to the Login Access Policies Setup page. - Manage Password Policies-Controls access to the Password Policies Setup page and profile details. - Manage Roles-Controls access to the Roles Setup page, the UserRole object, and the Role object in Metadata API. - Manage Sharing-Controls access to the Sharing Settings Setup page, the SharingRules object, and the CustomObject's sharingModel field in Metadata API. - Manage Two-Factor Authentication in API-Controls access to the Verification History, Two FactorInfo, and Two Factor TempCode objects. - Manage Two-Factor Authentication in User Interface-Controls access to the Identity Verification History Setup page and the VerificationHistory, TwoFactorInfo, and TwoFactorTempCode objects. - View Event Log Files-Controls access to the EventLogFile object.
+- Manage Connected Apps-Controls access to the Connected Apps Setup pages and to creating Connected Apps through the App Manager Setup page. - Manage Data Export-Controls access to the Data Export Setup page. - Manage IP Addresses-Controls access to the Network Access Setup page. - Manage Login Access Policies-Controls access to the Login Access Policies Setup page. - Manage Password Policies-Controls access to the Password Policies Setup page and profile details. - Manage Permission Sets and Profiles-Controls access to the Permission Sets and Profile Setup pages and related objects. - Manage Roles-Controls access to the Roles Setup page, the UserRole object, and the Role object in Metadata API. - Manage Sharing-Controls access to the Sharing Settings Setup page, the SharingRules object, and the CustomObject's sharingModel field in Metadata API. - Manage Two-Factor Authentication in API-Controls access to the Verification History, Two Factor Info, and Two Factor TempCode objects. - Manage Two-Factor Authentication in User Interface-Controls access to the Identity Verification History Setup page and the VerificationHistory, TwoFactorInfo, and TwoFactorTempCode objects. - Unlock Users and Reset Passwords-Controls permission to reset passwords and unlock users on the Users Setup page. - View Event Log Files-Controls access to the EventLogFile object. - View Health Check-Controls access to the Health Check Setup page.